Why Phi Psi?

 What if you could build your own college experience?
 An experience that lived up to higher standards of excellence than what currently lies in front of you.

 Just because we’re not on your campus doesn’t mean you can’t enjoy all of the benefits Phi Psi has to offer during your collegiate career and for the rest of your life.

 Starting a new chapter, or colonizing, is one of the most rewarding things you will ever do.
 While the process is different on every campus, you’ll have to prove to your school that you’re running an organization that furthers the mission of the university, and you’ll have to show other students what a great chapter you can become in order to recruit new members.
 Local alumni can be of great assistance, but with undergraduate control in Phi Psi, the ball is squarely in your court.

 We’re always interested to hear from men of character who are interested in starting a new chapter of Phi Kappa Psi.
-Follow the steps below to get started:
+You can also check out recent stories about our successful colonies and chapters here.
+If you’re ready to get started, fill out this interest form and follow the steps below.

-- Email our Interim Director of Expansion or call 631-748-8968 to discuss the process of starting a chapter, the colonization process and how to become a chapter.
+Email firstname.lastname@example.org to discuss the process of starting a chapter, the colonization process and how to become a chapter.
 You may also request an expansion packet to learn more about the process.